paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

     python cpip.py proj/src/main.cpp
     Processing: proj/src/main.cpp

-We now need to import and create and :class:`PpLexer.PpLexer` object, and this takes at least two arguments; firstly the file to pre-process, the secondly an *include handler*.
+We now need to import and create and :py:class:`cpip.core.PpLexer.PpLexer` object, and this takes at least two arguments; firstly the file to pre-process, the secondly an *include handler*.
 The latter is need because the C/C++ standards do not specify how an ``#include`` directive is to be processed as that is as an implementation issue.
 So we need to provide an defined implementation of something that can find ``#include'd`` files.

-CPIP provides several such implementations in the module :mod:`IncludeHandler` and the one that does what, I guess, most developers expect from a pre-processor is :class:`IncludeHandler.CppIncludeStdOs`.
+CPIP provides several such implementations in the module :py:mod:`cpip.core.IncludeHandler` and the one that does what, I guess, most developers expect from a pre-processor is :py:class:`cpip.core.IncludeHandler.CppIncludeStdOs`.
 This class takes at least two arguments; a list of search paths to the user include directories and a list of search paths to the system include directories.
-With this we can construct a :class:`PpLexer` object so our code now looks like this:
+With this we can construct a :py:class:`cpip.core.PpLexer.PpLexer` object so our code now looks like this:

 .. literalinclude:: demo/cpip_01.py
     :language: python